WALIII/NHP4UNME/README.md

 # NHP4UNME
-Finding similarities in mice and "men"
+Finding similarities in mice and NHP

 To process the data appropriately, load in: